titanscouting/titanscouting.github.io/api/DB connection.md

 *Note: while we currently use the same database for testing and production, this* **will** *change in the future.
 Be cognizant of this change when it comes to protect our data*

 ## Configuring WSL development
+  1. Obtain the MongoDB connection URI from the Titan Scouting lead.
+  2. Open a command prompt in WSL (either from the Start Menu or from VS Code will do).
+  3. Type `nano ~/.bashrc` to edit your user's .bashrc file.
+This file is executed when you first log into WSL.
+  4. Navigate to the end of the file using your arrow keys.
+  5. Paste the following line at the end of the file, replacing `{MONGO_URI}` with the URI provided to you, as such:
+    ```export REDALLIANCEDBKEY="{MONGO_URI}"```
+  6. Press Ctrl-x, y, and then enter to save your changes and exit
+  7. In the terminal prompt run `source ~/.bashrc` to apply the changes.

+The next time you start the API, the key will be provided to the application and it will be able to connect to the MongoDB instance.

 ## Configuring Docker development